-I am pleased to invite our stockholders to the 2017 annual meeting of stockholders of HMS Income Fund, Inc. The annual meeting will be held at the Williams Tower Conference Center, Level 2 - Uptown Room, 2800 Post Oak Boulevard, Houston, Texas 77056 at 9:00 am, Central Time, on September 14, 2017.
+I am pleased to invite our stockholders to the 2019 annual meeting of stockholders of HMS Income Fund, Inc. The annual meeting will be held at the Williams Tower Conference Center, Level 2 - Uptown Room, 2800 Post Oak Boulevard, Houston, Texas 77056 at 9:00 am, Central Time, on September 11, 2019.
 At the meeting, you will be asked to:

-- elect five (5) directors who will each serve until the 2018 annual meeting of stockholders or until his or her earlier death, removal or resignation; - ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm; and - conduct such other business as may properly come before the annual meeting or any adjournment thereof.
+- elect five (5) directors who will each serve until the 2020 annual meeting of stockholders or until his or her earlier death, removal or resignation; - ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - · conduct such other business as may properly come before the annual meeting or any adjournment thereof.

-Our board of directors has fixed the close of business on June 16, 2017 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
+Our board of directors has fixed the close of business on June 13, 2019 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting or any adjournment thereof.
 Only record holders of shares of common stock at the close of business on the record date are entitled to notice of and to vote at the annual meeting.